 Check out our training plans to find the best running program for your goals!

-The Jurassic Coast Ultra Marathon is 42km long.
+The Jurassic Coast Ultra 2nd 1/2 Challenge 42K is 42km long.

-The Jurassic Coast Ultra Marathon takes place in Corfe Castle, Dorset, UK.
+The Jurassic Coast Ultra 2nd 1/2 Challenge 42K takes place in Corfe Castle, Dorset, UK.

-The Jurassic Coast Ultra Marathon elevation gain is 1300 meters, which Runna classifies as a Hilly race.
+The Jurassic Coast Ultra 2nd 1/4 Challenge 34K elevation gain is 1100 meters, which Runna classifies as a Hilly race.

 The best way to train for the next race is to use a personalized training plan that takes into account your current running ability, schedule, and preferences.